woogles-io/liwords-static/content/posts/2026-09-12-csw-leagues-season-20-the-season-i-finally-won.md

 **<h2 id="#section-1">Prologue</h2>**

-Going into Season 20, I wasn't expecting anything particularly special.
+<p>Going into Season 20, I wasn't expecting anything particularly special.
 Other than a quick look at the 6-vowel 9s, I'd barely done any word study leading up to the season.
 Plus, I had a rather mediocre result in Season 19, finishing 9th with a 7-7 -185 record, just barely scraping by.

 However, this season, something changed.
 Somehow, everything was going my way.

-This is the season I finally won.
+This is the season I finally won.</p>

 <br><br>